mecid/mecid.github.io/_posts/2023-08-30-mastering-storekit2-swiftui-view-modifiers.md

 }
 ```

 As you can see in the example above, we use the *subscriptionStatusTask* view modifier to observe the status of the particular subscription group.
 As you may have noticed, we provide a closure handling the subscription status changes, and it takes an array of the subscription statuses as the parameter.
 It uses an array instead of a single value because the user might purchase a subscription but also has access to the subscription by family sharing.
-So, it is up to you which level of access should be granted to the user.

 The *subscriptionStatusTask* view modifier works only with subscriptions.
 StoreKit 2 provides the *currentEntitlementTask* view modifier for consumable and non-consumable in-app purchases.
 It works similarly to the *subscriptionStatusTask* view modifier but instead gives you an optional transaction of the particular product.